travigd/documentation/getting-started/index.md

 [!code-csharp[getting-started-write-event-request](~/code-examples/getting-started/docs-example-csharp/Program.cs?range=95)]

+> [!NEXT]
-> [!NEXT][read this guide](~/http-api/writing-to-a-stream.md) for more information on how to write events with the .NET API.
+> [Read this guide](~/http-api/creating-writing-a-stream.md) for more information on how to write events with the .NET API.
 We don't cover version checking in this guide, but you can read more in [the optimistic concurrency guide](~/dotnet-api/optimistic-concurrency-and-idempotence.md).

 * * *